tylergeery/color_analyzer/README.md

 - Parses base hex colors from server/src/colors.json
 - Output ordered list of colors based on individual pixel analysis
 - Runs on GAE Flexible custom runtime
+- UI Option to predict based on middle of image (middle 50% of pixels)

 ## Up and Running
 ```bash